Swami Vivekanand International School goes green with support of BMC and Environmentalists - www.lokmattimes.com

 The day was filled with lively performances aimed at raising awareness about important environmental issues.
 From thought-provoking skits to energetic musical and dance performances, students showed their creativity and passion for the cause.

 Further, the school achieved remarkable milestones in their sustainability efforts.
 In the first week of the drive, they collected over 1000kg of electronic waste.
-Focused on reducing waste by recycling plastic and wastepaper, they created compost and bioenzymes and planted over 500 pots, achieving a 20% reduction in school waste.
+Focused on reducing waste by recycling plastic and wastepaper, they created compost and bioenzymes and planted over 500 pots, achieving a 20 per cent reduction in school waste.

 The event, designed to educate and inspire, was led by the school's dedicated teachers, with strong support from the principal, management, and section heads.
 Their hard work and dedication made the program a huge success.

-Some of the key speakers at the event included Mr Sandeep Goenka (Managing Trustee), Mr Ambuj Jhunjhunwala (Trustee), BMC Commissioner Shri Lalit Talekar, Mrs Ekta Thaker and Young Master Zidaan Castellino, who was only 16 years old but inspired the youth with his call to action, urging them to “be the change.”
+Some of the key speakers at the event included Sandeep Goenka (Managing Trustee), Ambuj Jhunjhunwala (Trustee), BMC Commissioner Lalit Talekar, Ekta Thaker and Young Master Zidaan Castellino, who was only 16 years old but inspired the youth with his call to action, urging them to "be the change."

 The finale of the event ended with a powerful message: Reduce, Reuse, Recycle.
 The attendees pledged to follow these principles in their daily lives.